ipspace/blog/content/posts/2022/09/mlag-deep-dive-vxlan-fabric.md

 Now that we know how unicast forwarding works in MLAG clusters connected to a VXLAN fabric, let's see how complex the flooding of BUM packets is.

+Outbound direction is easy:

+* Packets received from a host (orphan or MLAG-connected) are flooded to all other hosts, the peer link *and the VXLAN fabric*.
+* Packets received from the peer link *should not be flooded to the VXLAN fabric*, as the MLAG peer already did that.
+From the perspective of the egress ACL discussed in [MLAG Layer-2 Flooding](/2022/06/mlag-deep-dive-flooding.html) blog post, VXLAN interface should be treated like an MLAG interface.

+Now for the inbound direction, where the fabric could use IP multicast or ingress replication to flood BUM traffic.

-When the VXLAN fabric uses **multicast-based** BUM flooding, all egress devices listening to the VNI IP multicast address receive all the flooded traffic, and the MLAG cluster members might have a fun time deciding who should forward the flooded packets to the multi-homed hosts[^OHE].
+When the VXLAN fabric uses **multicast-based** BUM flooding, all egress devices listening to the VNI IP multicast address receive all the flooded traffic, and the MLAG cluster members might have a fun time deciding who should forward the flooded packets to the MLAG hosts[^OHE].

 The easiest solution to this challenge is to use a single MLAG cluster member as a dedicated flooder and register the VNI IP multicast address only on that node[^REGALL].
 The Ethernet frames received from the VXLAN fabric would be flooded to all ports on the dedicated flooder -- including the peer link -- and the other member(s) of the MLAG cluster would use the exact [same procedures they used in standalone MLAG cluster](/2022/06/mlag-deep-dive-flooding.html).[^REGCOM]